yeeking/llm-thematic-analysis/README.md

 * ollama: https://ollama.com/
   This is an LLM and embeddings server. open-webui talks to this but you can also talk to it directly.
   It makes it easy to download and serve a variety of models such as llama 3.1, 3.2 etc.

+* lm-studio: I ended up using lm-studio instead of ollama as the backend LLM host as it was a bit clearer which model and which quant I was using and it has more direct access to a wider variety of models.

 ```